jcplus/php-js/README.md

-# aid-selector
+# PHP-JS
-JS plugin that converts select element
+A JavaScript library that enables some PHP function for browsers.